apifunc/www/README.md

 https://github.com/apifunc

+# What it's?

+We are preparing an environment for long-running tasks, like calculations, consuming webservices, document generation, ... .

+The environment is prepared for code execution on any programming language from the lis:
++ javascript / nodeJS
++ python
++ php

+The code can by one simple function

+# How it Work's ?
+ ...

 # The project is supported by [API Foundation](https://www.apifoundation.com)
 We started in 2018 with few concepts but one idea: fastest development.
 Now, in 2020 we are giving solutions: